South Australian Housing Trust

 - they’re housed in a joint venture property

-- the property has been leased to a metropolitan-based domestic violence service
+- the property’s leased to a metropolitan-based domestic violence service

-- the property is in the Homelessness supportive housing program
+- the property’s in the Homelessness Supportive Housing Program

-- the property is in a Specialised Housing Program.
+- the property’s in a Specialised Housing Program.

-Organisations that lease properties from Housing SA will have their own policies around visiting tenants at home.
+Organisations leasing properties from Housing SA have their own policies around visiting tenants at home.